Purchase History Based Discount

 Note:

-Number of orders made with the following products - Here the count will be based on orders made with the respective product.
+• Number of orders made with following products - Here the count will be based on orders made with the respective product.

-Number of quantities made with the following products - Here the count will be based on the quantities made with the respective product.
+• Number of quantities made with following products - Here the count will be based on the quantities made with the respective product.

 Still unclear ?